xubowenhaoren/A-Mission/README.md

 ### User Manual

 - Installing the App
+  - Find the pre-built APK in `documentation/apk_release/app-debug.apk`.
+Download link
+  - If Android warns you about “installation from unknown source”, ignore that.
+  - If you use the emulator, you can open the Files app, drag & drop the APK to install.
+  - If you use the phone, follow this guide to copy the APK to your phone: https://www.lifewire.com/install-apk-on-android-4177185

 - Registering the App

 - Logging Trips

-- Viewing Trips
+- Viewing Trips and Trip Segments

-- A demo video demonstrating the overall UI interaction and the features on viewing trips is at `documentation/demo_video.mp4`. ([link](https://github.com/CSE482Winter2021/NameN0tF0und/raw/main/documentation/demo_video.mp4)) Please start watching at 01:36 for our new A-Mission UI.
+  - A video demonstrating the overall UI interaction with only the screenreader and the features on viewing trips/trip segments is at `documentation/demo_video.mp4`. ([link](https://github.com/CSE482Winter2021/NameN0tF0und/raw/main/documentation/demo_video.mp4)) Please start watching at 01:36 for our new A-Mission UI.

 ### Developer Documentation